 So you’re planning your wedding and have seen wedding website examples from friends that look flawless?
 But you may be thinking to yourself, “where do I start?
 I’ve never designed a website before!”
 But don’t worry.
 There are plenty of free or inexpensive wedding website builders that are extremely user-friendly, and include templates to make it virtually impossible to create an ugly wedding website.
 To make it easy for you, we’ve done all the research.
 We’ll tell you what wedding website builders are the best and why.

 Several years ago when my sister got engaged, they chose a moissanite engagement ring instead of a diamond.
-At that point, I had never heard of this stone, and knew nothing about the conflict that was occurring within the diamond industry.
+At that point, I had never heard of this stone, and knew nothing about the conflict in the diamond industry.
 When I first saw her ring in person, I thought it looked exactly like a diamond and didn’t notice any difference at all.
 The stone had all the beauty and clarity I was used to seeing in a diamond, and I was truly impressed with it’s stunning sparkle-factor!

 I am a wedding florist in Chattanooga, Tennessee, so I interact with a ton of brides each year.
-And since my first interaction with moissanite years ago after my sister’s engagement, many of my clients have shared with me that they too chose moissanite.
+And since my first interaction with moissanite years ago, many of my clients have chosen moissanite.
 So, I started doing research to find out all the reasons why a couple would choose this alternative stone, and here’s what I found: